AndrewLester/blog/src/routes/posts/_posts/react-to-nextjs-part-1.md

 Lastly, I couldn't help but include a section on TailwindCSS even though it isn't tied to Next.js, really.
 It's important nonetheless, so read on.

 To avoid having to write all our component's CSS in scoped (belonging to the component and unable to select outside of it) CSS modules let alone a global CSS file, TailwindCSS makes it feasible to write CSS inline at the HTML tag level.
-Using the HTML `class` attribute (`className` in React), it provides a giant list of classes you can apply to elements to given them a breadth of useful styles.
+Using the HTML `class` attribute (`className` in React), it provides a giant list of classes you can apply to elements to give them a breadth of useful styles.

 Here's an example: